 In most cases, you use the possessive adjectives ma, ta, or sa with a feminine noun (ma valise, ma petite sœur).
-See Mon, ma, mes; ton, ta, tes; son, sa, ses = my; your; his / her (possessive adjectives)
+See Mon, ma, mes; ton, ta, tes; son, sa, ses = my; your; his / her in French (possessive adjectives)

 HOWEVER, you need to know two things: